 Step 10 – Master Cone Selection

-Finally, prior to final obturation and to complete the cleaning and shaping, irrigate the canals very well for the last time and dry using paper points that have been measured to the working length.
-It is helpful to take your cotton pliers and make a dent or bend in the paper points to assure yourself that you are going to the proper working length.
+Finally, prior to final obturation and irrigate the canals and dry using paper points that have been measured to the working length.

 Step 11 – Mixing Cement

 Automix Ribbon is the sealer used at Pacific.
-To mix the sealer, simply dispense the appropriate amount of the expressed ribbon on your glass slab.
-Be sure to remove the cement with alcohol IMMEDIATELY after you use it or it can ruin the instruments or your glass slab.
+To mix the sealer, simply dispense the appropriate amount of the expressed ribbon on a mixing pad.
+Mix the cement with a spatula and then clean the spatula immediately with an alcohol gauze.

 Step 12 – Lateral Condensation / Obturation

-Using paper points, apply sealer to the canal walls.
-Coat the master cone with sealer and introduce it into the canal with a slight circular motion to allow any air or excess sealer to escape in a coronal direction.
-Next, insert the spreader into the canal to condense the master cone laterally and vertically.
-Leave the spreader in the canal until you are ready to insert the next cone.
-Remember the next cone is going to be inserted in the void left by the spreader.
-If you remove the spreader too soon the void will fill in with sealer before you have a chance to place the accessory point.
-When you have coated the next cone and are ready to place it, remove the spreader by rotating it 180˚ back and forth to dislodge it from the canal.
-Let the spreader release by frictional heat (i.e. do not pull it out).
-Repeat this until you have about 3 accessory points in each canal and take an X-RAY.
+Using a measured paper point, apply sealer to the canal walls.
+Coat the master cone with sealer and insert it slowly into the canal to allow excess sealer to escape in the coronal direction.
+Next, insert the finger spreader in a watch winding motion to 2mm of working length into the canal to condense the master cone laterally and vertically.
+The next accessory cone is inserted in the space created by the finger spreader.
+If you remove the spreader too soon the void will fill in with sealer before you have have a chance to place the accessory point.
+Remove the spreader by watch winding to dislodge it from the canal.
+Repeat this until you have about 2 accessory points in each canal and take a Mid Obturation radiograph.

-Clinic Tip: Make sure that your plugger is hot enough (red hot) to sear off the gutta percha and work quickly before it cools.
-If the instrument isn’t hot enough, or you leave it in place and let it cool, there is a risk of pulling out all of the gutta percha you just placed.
+Clinic Tip: Make sure that your plugger is hot enough to sear off the gutta percha and work quickly before it cools.
+If the instrument isn’t hot enough, or you leave it in place and let it cool, there is a risk of pulling out all of the gutta percha cones.

 Step 13 – Final Post-Operative Radiograph

-After placing the temporary remove the rubber dam and clamp and take a final X-RAY to be archived In axiUm.
+After placing the temporary remove the rubber dam and clamp and take a final raiograph.